-Management is responsible for the other information.
+Management is responsible for the other information contained in the annual report.
 Other information is defined as all information in the annual report other than the financial statements and our auditors' report thereon.

 We have obtained the directors' statement prior to the date of this auditors' report.